Bruno-Diego/copacabana-pp5/README.md

 ## Future features

-- For the future deployments to the website, I would like to implement an orders management page to alow the shop owner manage the status of the orders and provide feedback to the shoppers.
+- For future deployments to the website, I would like to implement an orders management page to allow the shop owner to manage the status of the orders and provide feedback to the shoppers.

-- I also would like to implement a login with social media and a 2-factor authentication for the shoppers to increase the website's security.
+- I also would like to implement a login with social media and 2-factor authentication for the shoppers to increase the website's security.

-- Another feature to be implemented is the possibility for the shoppers of editing his own previous comments about the products.
+- Another feature to be implemented is the possibility for the shoppers of editing their previous comments about the products.

 ## Typography and color scheme

 - For the text, the main font used on the website was [DM Serif Display](https://fonts.google.com/specimen/DM+Serif+Display) for the titles, headers and navbar, [Lato](https://fonts.google.com/specimen/Lato?query=Lato) for dropdowns, smaller menus and text in general.

-- For the website´s colors I used a brown and beige pallette:
+- For the website´s colors I used a brown and beige palette:

 ![](./docs/readme/colors.png)